RESEARCH STARTER

 In 1999, a massive storm hit Versailles, ravaging the estate and destroying ten thousand trees.
 This motivated further restoration efforts, which were particularly focused on its world-renowned gardens.

 Versailles is open to the public, and guided tours are available.
+Each year, over 10 million tourists visit the palace, making it one of the most visited sites in the world.
 Its galleries host artistic events regularly, and its royal stables are the site of equestrian shows.
 In addition to its museum and gardens, Versailles is known for the Hall of Mirrors, which was constructed between 1678 and 1684.
 The hall served as both a conference room and an art gallery.
 Its artwork and its numerous large mirrors stand as signs of France's prosperity in economic, military, and artistic pursuits.

 Bibliography